The latest PR news from PRovoke Media, previously known as the Holmes Report.

 Which book/movie/TV show/podcast/playlist/other cultural source has helped you get through the past year or provided inspiration?

 I strongly recommend reading ‘Why We Sleep’ by Matthew Walker, it’s an eye-opener on the power of sleep and its inimical linkage with health and wellness.
 Reading it will literally change your life, for the better, and see you make a more concerted effort to hit your pillow adequately.

 If I wasn't working in marketing/communications, I would be...

-An aerospace or a climate scientist.
+My answer remains unchanged from last year!
+In an alternative metaverse, it would be an honor to work in aerospace or as a climate scientist.
 I greatly admire people in both these professions.
 For the continuity of life, we need to either protect our planet better, or find new ones to live on.
 I hope we do both.